Serbia, France sail into Davis Cup last eight

 The home fans, who roared on the Serbs but also gave the Croatians a warm reception throughout the tie, were given a scare in the second set when Djokovic received medical treatment for a cut on his right hand.

-But they were relieved to see their hero carry on and produce one of his best doubles performances as 38-year-old Zimonjic rolled back the years.
+But they were relieved to see him carry on and produce one of his best doubles performances as 38-year-old Zimonjic rolled back the years.

 "Novak played unbelievably well today and we are delighted to have sealed a quarter-final spot," Serbia coach Bogdan Obradovic said.